 A company car allowance offers many benefits, including:

 A company car allowance also has lots of considerations, including:

 Unfortunately, there is not “one size fits all” answer when it comes to deciding whether to take a company car or company car allowance.
 As with most aspects of driving, this is a personal decision based on your individual circumstances such as your personal needs, financial situation and other tax liabilities.
 That is why it is important to research both options before making a decision either way.

 As the option that saves you the most money is usually the preferred route for most people, it may be helpful to work out the most cost-effective route for you.
 One way to do this is to take the monthly car allowance being offered to you and deduct any tax or National Insurance contributions.
 You then need to add in the tax saving of not driving a company car.
-Compare this to the costs involved in driving a company car and think about whether the money you have left will allow you to cover your remaining motoring costs such as insurance, repairs and depreciation.
+Compare this to the costs involved in driving a company car and think about whether the money you have left will allow you to cover your remaining motoring costs such as insurance, car tax rates for 2022/23, repairs and depreciation.
 Don’t forget to factor in any fuel benefit offered on your company car.

 It is also important to consider your personal circumstances.
 For instance, if you expect to do a lot of private mileage, then you may be better off with a company car allowance rather than a company car.
 It also depends on whether you want the security of owning your own vehicle or whether you would prefer to drive a company car to avoid the expense of depreciation.
 At the end of the day, it’s all about personal choice and which factors matter the most to you.